eco marketing

 20 ways to be a more environmentally sustainable business in 2020… and the additional benefits of doing so!

-In my opinion, running a business shouldn’t just be about making money as a result of services provided to customers / clients, it should be about having a greater goal.
+In my opinion, running a business shouldn’t just be about making money as a result of the services provided to customers or clients; it should be about having a greater goal.
 For me as a founder and business owner, I want to ensure that we do business for the greater good.
-I challenge you to find a reason why shouldn’t apply at least half of these tips in your organisation!
+I challenge you to find a reason why you shouldn’t apply at least half of these tips in your organisation!

 Here are my top 20 tips to be a more sustainable business in 2020: